labeattie/lucasbeattiedotcom/_posts/2022-01-03-why-civil-engineers-vba.md

 ---
 title: "Why Civil Engineers Should Learn Excel VBA Macros"
 layout: post
-categories: media
+categories: excel, vba
 ---

 I've been an Excel enthusiast since late high school and taught myself how to use VBA near the end of college.
 I found this to be quite fun and rewarding, and so have kept an eye out for use cases in my job as a structural bridge engineer.
 Time and time again this has proven useful and led to fast and powerful solutions to problems I was working on.

 In my experience, few of my peers in structural or other civil engineering think of using coding/scripting software, even when the alternatives are time consuming or mundane.
 Let me tell you why I think civil engineers should learn how to use Excel VBA in their careers.